Cleveland Browns vs. Baltimore Ravens NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- The combined points per game average of the two teams, 44.7, is 2.2 points more than Sunday's over/under.
+- The two teams combine to average 44.7 points per game, 1.7 more than the total in this contest.

-- These two squads surrender a combined 44 points per game, 1.5 more than this contest's over/under.
+- The 44 points per game these two squads have allowed their opponents to score this season are 1.0 more than the 43 over/under in this contest.

-- The Browns and their opponents have scored an average of 46.7 points per game in 2021, 4.2 more than Sunday's total.
+- Browns games this season feature an average total of 46.7 points, a number 3.7 points higher than Sunday's over/under.

 Browns stats and trends

-- Cleveland has played 12 games, with five wins against the spread.
+- In Cleveland's 12 games this year, it has five wins against the spread.

-- The Browns have been favored by 2.5 points or more five times this season and covered the spread in one of them.

-- Cleveland's games this year have hit the over on six of 13 set point totals (46.2%).
+- Cleveland's games this year have gone over the total in six out of 13 opportunities (46.2%).

-- Cleveland is 3-2 against the spread and 3-2 overall in games when it puts up more than 21.7 points.
+- Cleveland is 3-2 against the spread and 3-2 overall this season when the team scores more than 21.7 points.

-- Cleveland is 4-1 against the spread and 3-2 overall when the team totals more than 356.7 yards.
+- When Cleveland churns out over 356.7 yards, the team is 4-1 against the spread and 3-2 overall.

 - The Browns have turned the ball over 13 times this season, three more turnovers than the Ravens have forced (10).